rakoczi-h/MarsInf/README.md

 # MarsInf

 Software for creating simulated models of the topography and density distributions of the crust and mantle of Mars, and for computing the gravitational field of these toy models.
-Finally, a parameter inference tool applying Normalising Flows is implemented for the inference of the parameters of the planet.
+In addition, a parameter inference tool applying Normalising Flows is implemented for the inference of the parameters of the planet.

 ## Installation